-Date Parties To Terms of Agreement June 2011 [Private Comm Myself and state of Connecticut ents: Vested in 2009] Continued participation in legislative pension.
-July 2015 filer and the University of Connecticut Future employment as Dean of the Agriculture School in 2017.
+Date Parties To Terms of Agreement June 2011 [Private Comn Myself and State of Connecticut nents: Vested in 2009.]
+Continued participation in legislative pension.
+July 2017 Myself and the University of Connecticut Future employment as Dean of the Agriculture School in 2019.